 • less than maximum of 13 weeks of ACCS (temporary financial hardship) had been granted previously, and

-• if the date of the circumstance is still within 6 months of the date of the new (second) application.
+• the date of the circumstance is still within 6 months of the date of the new (second) application.

 Act reference: FAAct section 85CH(7) A determination does not take effect if ā€¦